-Desired outcome
+11. Desired outcome

-Access to documents and observance of processes in accordance with the Freedom of Information Act 1992 ('the FOI Act').
+Access to documents and observance of processes in accordance with the FOI Act.

-Description
+12. Description

-Under the FOI Act, the main function of the Information Commissioner ('the Commissioner') is to provide independent external review of agencies' decisions by dealing with complaints about decisions made by agencies under the FOI Act.
+Under the FOI Act, the main function of the Commissioner is to provide independent external review of agencies' decisions by dealing with complaints about decisions made by agencies under the FOI Act.
 The Commissioner's other responsibilities include:

-- ensuring that agencies are aware of their responsibilities under the FOI Act; - ensuring members of the public are aware of the FOI Act and their rights under it; - providing assistance to members of the public and agencies on matters relevant to the FOI Act; and - recommending to Parliament legislative or administrative changes that could be made to help the objects of the FOI Act to be achieved.
+- ensuring that agencies are aware of their responsibilities under the FOI Act: - ensuring members of the public are aware of the FOI Act and their rights under it; - providing assistance to members of the public and agencies on matters relevant to the FOI Act; and - recommending to Parliament legislative or administrative changes that could be made to help the objects of the FOI Act to be achieved.

-The Office of the Information Commissioner ('the OIC') is made up of the Commissioner and the staff appointed by the Governor to assist the Commissioner to discharge those functions and responsibilities under delegated authority.
+The OIC is made up of the Commissioner and the staff appointed by the Governor to assist the Commissioner to discharge those functions and responsibilities under delegated authority.
 These functions take the form of two outputs.

-Output 1: Resolution of complaints.
+Output 1: Resolution of Complaints.

-Output 2: Advice and awareness.
+Output 2: Advice and Awareness.